paradiddle-io/paradiddle-messaging/README.md

-# paradiddle-messaging
+# paradiddle-otp
-A library that builds on OpenJDK Project Loom to provide Erlang-style message passing between processes.
+A library that builds on OpenJDK Project Loom to bring Erlang idioms to Java.